ssherwood/spring-boot-jpa/README.md

 }
 ```

-and change the GET implementation in the controller to:
+And change the GET implementation in the controller to:

 ```java
     @GetMapping("/patients/{id}")